Cray-HPE/docs-csm/operations/hardware_state_manager/Remove_Duplicate_Detected_Events_From_HSM_Postgres_Database.md

 hardware event history).
 We have also seen specific HSM CT tests fail due to issues associated with testing the hardware event history.

-This document is meant to provide relief for systems encountering these issues until they are able to upgrade to a CSM release containing the fix.
+Though this issue is resolved in CSM 1.7.0, this document is retained as a reference for removing duplicate events prior to the CSM 1.7.0 upgrade.
-The steps outline here are repeatable and the scripts can be rerun at any time should the database continue to grow too large.
+The steps in this document must be completed prior to starting the CSM 1.7.0 upgrade.

-These steps will also need to be completed prior to starting the CSM 1.7.0 upgrade.
-This requirement has also been stated in the upgrade instructions
+This same material is also present in the CSM 1.5.0 and CSM 1.6.0 docs.

 ## Prerequisites

 - Healthy HSM Postgres Cluster.

-  Use `patronictl list` on the HSM Postgres cluster to determine the current state of the cluster, and a healthy cluster will look similar to the following:
+  Use `patronictl list` on the HSM Postgres cluster to determine the current state of the cluster.
+A healthy cluster will look similar to the following:

   ```bash